 One of the greatest features of quality teak wood is that it requires very little maintenance and ages gracefully.
-Over time, teak gradually changes color from the golden honey color to the silver-grey patina which distinguishes finely aged, outdoor teak.
-After a while this silver-grey patina progresses to a darker greenish-grey if left untreated.
+Over time, the surface of teak gradually changes color from its golden honey color to the silver-grey patina that distinguishes finely aged, outdoor teak.
+After a while this silver-grey progresses to a darker greenish-grey if left untreated.
 If you appreciate the natural color of aged teak, then all you really have to do is clean it regularly.
-A good rinse once or twice a month with a garden hose and wipe down with a towel is plenty in most cases.
-If you prefer the golden color of new teak, more regular cleanings will maintain much of the original hue.
+A good rinse with a garden hose and wipe down with a towel is plenty in most cases.
+If you prefer the golden color of new teak, more regular cleanings will maintain much of the original tone.
 You can also treat teak wood with a teak protector or sealer.
-This will not affect the life of the wood, but it will preserve the golden honey tone that many people love.
-Oiling teak will also preserve teak's golden color, but starts a maintenance regimen that involves cleaning and re-oiling every 3 months to 1 year.
+This does not extend the life of the wood, but will preserve the golden tone that many people love.
+Oiling teak will temporarily preserve teak's golden color, but starts a maintenance regimen that involves frequent cleaning and re-oiling.
 Another option is to lightly sand the very outer surface of the wood.
-This will expose new wood that will have a golden tone.
+This will expose new wood in the original golden tone.
 Regular cleanings are important to keep contaminants from accumulating on your cabinets which can create an environment for mold or fungus to grow on the surface of the wood.
-If you notice little dark spots on the wood's surface, clean them as soon as possible.
+If you notice spots on the wood's surface, clean them as soon as possible.
 In harsher environments, or when cleaning has been neglected, a light scrub with a teak cleaner or mild dish soap and clean water with a towel or soft, nylon bristle brush is all it takes.
-We do not recommend using a pressure washer to clean our teak cabinetry, but it can be done as long as you do so very carefully and are aware that too much pressure can damage the surface of the wood.
-Use only low pressure, a wide spray nozzle, and keep the tip at least 12" away from the teak.
+We do not recommend pressure washing our teak cabinetry, but it can be done as long as you do so very carefully and are aware that too much pressure can damage the surface of the wood.
+Use only low pressure with a wide spray nozzle, and keep the tip at least 12" away.